zencart/documentation/content/dev/plugins/admin_head_content.md

 Some older plugins may still use these files.
 Migrating to the new standard is straightforward; simply replace the old contents of the `<head>` element by a reference to `admin_html_head.php`.

-If you maintain a plugin which needs to work on both older and newer versions of Zen Cart simultaneously, see [this forum post](https://www.zen-cart.com/showthread.php?229611-Plugin-Maintainers-Important-details-for-Zen-Cart-2-0-0&p=1396050#post1396050) for an example block of code that can be used to support both.

 ![Admin HTML Header change example 1](/images/admin_html_head.png)